Skip to main content

 ]

-For the Monte Carlo simulation, the fit is run once and Gaussian noise is added to the back-calculated values based on the error.
-Fits are subsequently run on these generated profiles.
-After N simulations, the distribution of the fitted parameters provides an estimate of the uncertainty on the fitted parameters.
+In Monte Carlo simulations, the fit is run once, Gaussian noise is added to generated profiles, and fitting is repeated.
+After N simulations, the distribution of fitted parameters provides an uncertainty estimate.

 note